zameer-Gimba/radiocity-radiative-energy-harvesting/docs/REFERENCES.md

 5. National Renewable Energy Laboratory (NREL).
 Standard solar photovoltaic test-condition documentation.

    **Use in project:** Reference irradiance conditions and photovoltaic testing context.
 The exact document used for a numerical parameter will be recorded when that parameter enters the model.

-## Reference Maintenance Rule

-Whenever a new external source materially influences the model, add it here **before or alongside the corresponding implementation/documentation change**.
-The future paper bibliography should be generated from this working reference base and independently checked before submission.